Trend

 Calculating trend quantity

 Trend quantity is the mean difference in demand during two sequential forecast periods.
-The following formula is used to calculate the trend quantity.
+This formula is used to calculate the trend quantity:

 Key: